Accessing Kubernetes Clusters¶

 Context and kubeconfig¶

-allows a user to interact with and manage multiple Kubernetes clusters.
+kubectl allows a user to interact with and manage multiple Kubernetes clusters.
 To do this, it requires what is known

 * cluster - A friendly name, server address, and certificate for the Kubernetes cluster.